belluccaz/belluccaz/README.md

 <p align="left">
 Developer committed to building efficient, scalable, and purposeful applications.

-I'm studying Cybersecurity and have an active profile in some platform labs.
+I'm studying CyberSecurity and have an active profile in some platform labs.

 I work with multiple technologies and architectures, always guided by best practices, strategic vision, and code ethics.